Primary Endpoint

 Select laboratory abnormalities that worsened from baseline (≥20%) in MARIPOSA-21

-Based on the pooled safety population (N=281), the most common Grade 3 to 4 laboratory abnormalities (≥2%) were decreased neutrophils, decreased leukocytes, decreased platelets, decreased hemoglobin, decreased potassium, decreased sodium, increased alanine aminotransferase, increased gamma-glutamyl transferase, and decreased albumin.1
+Based on the pooled safety population (N=281), the most common grade 3 to 4 laboratory abnormalities (≥2%) were decreased neutrophils, decreased leukocytes, decreased platelets, decreased hemoglobin, decreased potassium, decreased sodium, increased alanine aminotransferase, increased gamma-glutamyl transferase, and decreased albumin.1

-• 91% of IRRs were Grades 1 to 24
+• 91% of IRRs were grades 1 to 24

-• Median time to onset of first IRR was 1 hour (range, 0.02 to 13.5 hours)4
+• Median time to onset of first IRR was 1 hour (range, 0.02–13.5 hours)4

 • Monitor patients for any signs and symptoms of IRRs during RYBREVANT® infusion in a setting where cardiopulmonary resuscitation medication and equipment are available.
 Interrupt infusion if IRR is suspected.
-Reduce the infusion rate or permanently discontinue RYBREVANT® based on severity1
+Reduce the infusion rate or permanently discontinue RYBREVANT® based on severity7

 AR, adverse reaction; ILD, interstitial lung disease; IRR, infusion-related reaction.